CDCgov/PyRenew/model/docs/getting-started.md

-`pyrenew`’s core components are the metaclasses `RandomVariable` and `Model` (in Python, a *metaclass* is a class whose instances are also classes, which themselves are templates for making objects).
+`pyrenew`’s core components are the metaclasses `RandomVariable` and `Model` (in Python, a *metaclass* is a class whose instances are also classes, where a *class* is a template for making objects).
 Within the `pyrenew` package, a `RandomVariable` is a quantity that models can estimate and sample from, **including deterministic quantities**.
 The benefit of this design is that the definition of the `sample()` function